gshipley/enterprise_training/AdminTraining.md

 The .openshift directory is a hidden directory where a user can create action hooks, set markers, and create cron jobs.

-Action hooks are scripts that are executed directly so that can be written in python, php, ruby, shell, etc.  OpenShift Enterprise supports the following action hooks:
+Action hooks are scripts that are executed directly so can be written in Python, PHP, Ruby, shell, etc.  OpenShift Enterprise supports the following action hooks:

 | Action Hook | Description|
 | :---------------  | :------------ |